By Costa Rica specialist Nik

 Being one of the more remote and inaccessible areas of Costa Rica has its benefits.
 The Osa Peninsula, which juts out from the southwestern corner of the country, is one of the most biologically diverse places on the planet.
 Much of the region is protected by the Corcovado National Park, sheltering rare mammals such as tapirs, anteaters and ocelots, as well as being one of the last strongholds of the scarlet macaw.

-Marine life is prolific here too, with some lodges offering excursions to Caño Island for snorkeling.
+Marine life is prolific here too, with some lodges offering excursions to Caño Island for snorkelling.
 Beneath the surface you’ll see pristine coral reefs and schools of tropical fish, as well as turtles and rays.
 It’s also possible to spot humpback whales throughout the year.
 Between October and April these magnificent creatures travel down from the Arctic, while from July to November they migrate up from the Antarctic.

 Adventure zip-lining in Arenal